panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 }
 ```

-Now `middle` and `middleItem` variables exists solely in the scope that uses the variables.
+Now, `middle` and `middleItem` variables exist solely in the scope that uses the variables.
 They have a minimal lifetime and lifespace, and it is easier to reason about their role.

 ## 3. Close to usage